kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 The above guidance about using resolution IV and V designs for characterization and optimization is general - there are many cases where a satisfactory optimization can be performed with a resolution IV experiment.

-Use this table to visualize the trade-off between design resolution, number of factors (:math:`k`), the number of runs required, and the aliasing pattern.
+Use the following table to visualize the trade-off between design resolution, number of factors (:math:`k`), the number of runs required, and the aliasing pattern.

 .. _DOE_design_trade_off_BHH_272:

 .. image:: ../figures/doe/DOE-trade-off-table.png
 	:alt:	../figures/doe/DOE-trade-off-table.svg
-	:scale: 80
+	:scale: 100
 	:width: 550px
 	:align: left